phoenixframework/phoenix_live_dashboard/guides/metrics.md

 ## More about telemetry

-Now that you have metrics up andd running, you can begin exploring the rest of the telemetry ecosystem!
+Now that you have metrics up and running, you can begin exploring the rest of the telemetry ecosystem!
 Here are a few links to get you started:

 * The [`Telemetry.Metrics`](https://hexdocs.pm/telemetry_metrics)
   module documentation contains more information on: